MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-210.md

 keywords: holotoolkit, mixedrealitytoolkit, mixedrealitytoolkit-unity, academy, tutorial, gaze
 ---

+>[!NOTE]
+>The Mixed Reality Academy tutorials were designed with HoloLens (1st gen) and Mixed Reality Immersive Headsets in mind.
+As such, we feel it is important to leave these tutorials in place for developers who are still looking for guidance in developing for those devices.
+These tutorials will **_not_** be updated with the latest toolsets or interactions being used for HoloLens 2.
+They will be maintained to continue working on the supported devices.
+There will be a new series of tutorials that will be posted in the future that will demonstrate how to develop for HoloLens 2.
+This notice will be updated with a link to those tutorials when they are posted.

 # MR Input 210: Gaze

 [Gaze](gaze.md) is the first form of input and reveals the user's intent and awareness.
 MR Input 210 (aka Project Explorer) is a deep dive into gaze-related concepts for Windows Mixed Reality.
 We will be adding contextual awareness to our cursor and holograms, taking full advantage of what your app knows about the user's gaze.